lukeredpath/swift-responsive-textfield/README.md

 * Configure the properties of the underlying text field using a composable text field configuration system.
 * Control over how and when text changes should be permitted.
+* Control over if the text field should begin or end editing.
 * Customise which standard edit actions are available (e.g. copy, paste).
 * Override and customise the handling of standard edit actions.

 The following features are not currently supported:

-* Control over if the text field should begin or end editing using the UITextFieldDelegate methods.
 * Control over how text should be cleared.
 * Managing the text selection.
 * Any of the built-in attributed string supporting APIs.